spyder-ide/spyder-docs/doc/panes/editor.rst

 The Editor features a file switcher, which enables you to navigate and switch between multiple open files.
 The file switcher is helpful for locating any file when there are several files opened.
-It can be accessed from the :menuselection:`File --> File Switcher` menu or :kbd:`Ctrl-P` and includes a search function.
+It can be accessed from the :menuselection:`File --> File Switcher` menu or :kbd:`Ctrl-P`, and includes a search function.
-You can type in any part of an open file's name and -if exists- it can be switched to by pressing :kbd:`Enter`.
+You can type in any part of an open file's name and—if exists—it can be switched to by pressing :kbd:`Enter`.

 .. image:: /images/editor/editor-file-switcher.png
    :alt: Spyder's Editor pane, showing the file switcher